frostbone25/frostbone25.github.io/content/post/ff7-rebirth-global-illumination/index.md

 You can see here that the original game's irradiance/radiance term ends up adding too much "shading" and contrast here that winds up creating very awkward looking faces in many areas.
 This is again due to the fact that they try to combine this baked GI data with "reflection" probes.
 In combination with the specular/reflection light leak that we are working on mitigating this is leading to quite unflattering looks for these characters for most of the game world during gameplay. *(NOTE: this isn't an issue in cutscenes because artists explicitly go in and bring in lights and even reduce the environmental lighting contribution for those segments.
 In other words they cheat, but this is very typical and done even in film/tv-shows)* In addition the original application of the game's SSAO was too light and it unfortunately does nothing here to help with the shading of these characters.

-When we reduce the specular light leak, and also force the irradiance term to only sample the baked global illumination lighting probes directly *(rather than blending with reflection probes)* their apperance looks much more natrual especially when they are in ambient light.
+When we reduce the specular light leak, and also force the irradiance term to only sample the baked global illumination lighting probes directly *(rather than blending with reflection probes)* their apperance looks much more natural especially when they are in ambient light.
 We don't recieve as much "shading" as we did before that was contributing to the unflattering apperance to begin with.

 <p float="left">
     <img src="content/character-og.jpg" width="49%" />